How to fix Sidecar problems on Mac

-With the release of iPadOS 13 and macOS Catalina, Mac and iPad owners were rejoiced to see Sidecar — a new native feature that allows iPads to act not only as screen extensions to Macs but also input devices, opening possibilities for seamless sketching and annotating experiences.
+With the release of iPadOS 13 and macOS Catalina, Mac and iPad owners rejoiced to see Sidecar — a new native feature that allows iPads to act as screen extensions to Macs and input devices, opening possibilities for seamless sketching and annotating experiences.

 The basics of Sidecar for Mac

 “Why is Sidecar not showing on my Mac?” is perhaps the most frequent question related to Sidecar today.
-Indeed, if you haven’t upgraded to macOS Catalina, you won’t see Sidecar in your System Preferences.
+Indeed, if you haven’t upgraded to macOS Catalina and higher, you won’t see Sidecar in your System Preferences/System Settings.
 You also might not see Sidecar if you have an older Mac that’s outside of the compatible models specified by Apple:

 - MacBook (2016 or newer)